 The potential effect of these Standards is yet to be fully determined.
-For Standards and Interpretations effective from 1 July 2013, it is not expected that the new Standards and Interpretations will significantly affect the Group's financial performance.
+For Standards and Interpretations effective from 1 July 2014, it is not expected that the new Standards and Interpretations will significantly affect the Group's financial position or performance.

-(e) Statement of Significant Accounting Policies
+(f) Statement of Significant Accounting Policies